Command line basics

 , we should have added

---config config/default.yaml
+--config config/anthropic_filemap.yaml

 in addition to all the other --config